albar965/littlenavmap-manual/en/MENUS.md

   * `Done.`: All map data loaded successfully.
   * `Waiting for Data ...`: Map data is missing in the cache and was requested.
 Now waiting for reply.
   * `Waiting for Update ...`: Map data is already loaded but expired after two weeks.
 Waiting for new data after requesting an update.
-  * `Incomplete.`: Download failed.Note that the progress indicator can look like it is stuck in the message `Waiting for Data ...` if no hill shading is available for a _OpenStreetMap_ region.
+  * `Incomplete.`: Download failed.
+Note that the progress indicator can look like it is stuck in the message `Waiting for Data ...` if no hill shading is available for a _OpenStreetMap_ region or if you zoom in too close when using certain online maps.
 * Zoom distance \(viewpoint to earth surface\) in nautical miles or kilometers.
 * Cursor position on map in degrees/minutes/seconds or decimal degrees latitude and longitude depending on selected unit in the dialog `Options`.
 Also shows the ground elevation below the cursor after a short delay if the [GLOBE](https://ngdc.noaa.gov/mgg/topo/globe.html) offline elevation data is selected.